 What Is This World?

-You’re writing in a world that is either our world, an urban fantasy world (our world but with magic integrated, such as The Avengers), or a high fantasy world (not our world in any way, such as Lord Of The Rings).
+Pick the world you’re writing in.
+Your story could be set in a world that is either our world with no magic.
+It could be an urban fantasy world (our world but with magic integrated, such as The Avengers).
+Alternatively, it could be a high fantasy world (not our world in any way, such as Lord Of The Rings).

 The conversational prompt could happen anywhere.
-In our world, the assumed death would be something mundane, such as an attempted murder with a knife, or by an avoided accident such as falling from a window and landing safely.
-A world with magic opens up doors for magical duals or monsters that were defeated, but it depends on whether you want to create a magical system within your story.
+In our world, the assumed death would be something mundane.
+It could be an attempted murder with a knife, or by an avoided accident such as falling from a window and landing safely.
+A world with magic opens up doors for magical duals or monsters that were defeated.
+It depends on whether you want to create a magical system within your story.

 The conceptual prompt requires an alternative world.
 You’re given part of the magical lore by the fact that familiars are summonsed at age 13, and that a weak one has an impact on social status.